-Employee Group Target Incentive Level (as at % of salary) Chief Executive Officer 55% Executives including Named Executive Officers (other than CEO) 40% Senior Management 30%
+Employee Group Target Incentive Level (as a % of salary) CEO 55% Executives including Named Executive Officers (other than CEO) 40% Senior Management 30%

-The CSIP is based on two components: RONA and performance gains, as measured against goals and objectives established at the beginning of each year.
-RONA is defined as net earnings for the year for which the incentive is payable, after adding back after-tax interest divided by average net assets, and accounts for 50% of the CSIP program.
+The CSIP is based on two components: ROCE and performance gains, as measured against goals and objectives established at the beginning of each year.
+ROCE is defined as net income (as used for calculation of annual earnings per share) plus interest, after tax, divided by the average capital employed during the year, and accounts for 50% of the CSIP program.
 Performance gains account for 50%, and are measured by three factors: safety, team and individual contributions during that year.
 Threshold, target and maximum levels are also established under the CSIP.
-Threshold is defined as the minimum level of performance required to qualify for a payout under a component of the CSIP.
+Threshold is defined as the minimum level of performance required to qualify for a 50% payout under a component of the CSIP.
 Target is defined as the level of performance required to receive a 100% payout under a component of the CSIP.
-Maximum is defined as the level of performance required to receive a payout of 200% under the RONA component and the safety and team parts of the performance gains component of the CSIP and 150% of the payout under all other parts of the components of the CSIP.
+Maximum is defined as the level of performance required to receive a 100% on under the ROCE component and the safety and team parts of the performance gains component of the CSIP and 150% of the payout under all other parts of the CSIP.

-RONA performance levels (threshold, target and maximum) are established taking into account the Company's cost of capital and actual historical RONA levels, including the most recently completed fiscal year.
-The RONA payout factors are:
+ROCE performance levels (threshold, target and maximum) are established taking into account the Company's cost of capital and actual historical ROCE levels, including the most recently completed fiscal year.
+The ROCE payout factors are:

-Performance Level Payout factor of RONA Target Incentive RONA Target
+Performance Level Payout factor of ROCE Target Incentive ROCE Rate

-Threshold 0.5 5%
+Threshold 0.5 3%

-Target 1.0 10%
+Target 1.0 8%

-Maximum 2.0 20%
+Maximum 2.0 14%

-When the RONA level is below threshold, no payment under this component will be made.
-In 2008, the RONA threshold was 5% which was not achieved and accordingly no payment under this component was made.
+When the ROCE level is below threshold, no payment under this component will be made.

 Performance gains levels (threshold, target and maximum) are established as part of the Company's annual planning process.
 Safety (10%) will be measured by the medical incident rate (MIR) at each operation.
-The team factor (50%) will be measured by the improvement in earnings before the deduction of interest, tax and amortization expenses (EBITA).
+The team factor (50%) will be measured by reaching business plan goals for improvement in earnings before the deduction of interest, tax and amortization expenses (EBITA).
 Individual performance (40%) will be rated by a rating system that scores individual performance on a rating scale ranging from outstanding performance to performance standards not met.

-In 2008, the Company paid a total of \$8,300,000 in CSIP awards.
+For 2010 the amount of \$6,374,210 was paid pursuant to the CSIP.
 Reference is made to the Summary Compensation Table below for amounts paid to Named Executive Officers (as defined below) pursuant to CSIP awards.